-Where there is a discrepancy in the judgment on your academic achievement between the supervision team and the Faculty PGR Director or Lead (and its Panels), the Faculty PGR Director or Lead's judgment takes precedence.
+Where there is a discrepancy in the judgment on your academic achievement between the supervision team and the Faculty PGR Management Group, the Faculty PGR Management Group's judgment takes precedence.

 1.2.4 Normal Supervision Context

 In the context of normal supervision, the Principal Supervisor meets with you to routinely discuss the level required for the award.
 They comment, orally and in writing, on whether in the supervisor's academic judgment your engagement with the programme is at the right level and progress is timely.
 'Engagement' includes your work, progress or attendance.
 This makes it possible to address difficulties at an early stage.
 Where students are remotely located and face-to-face meetings are not possible, 'contacts' will be conducted by other means (e.g. telephone, videoconferencing).